kubernetes-hy/kubernetes-hy.github.io/data/part-1/1-first-deploy.md

 $ kubectl set image deployment/hashgenerator-dep dwk-app1=jakousa/dwk-app1:b7fc18de2376da80ff0cfc72cf581a9f94d10e64
 ```

 Things start to get really cumbersome.
 It is hard to imagine how someone in their right mind could be maintaining multiple applications like that.
-Thankfully we will now use a declarative approach where we define how things should be rather than how they should change.
-This is more sustainable in the long term than the iterative approach and will let us keep our sanity.
+Thankfully we will now use a _declarative_ approach where we define how things should be rather than how they should change.
+This is more sustainable in the long run than the imperative approach and will let us keep our sanity.

 Before redoing the previous steps via the declarative approach, let's take the existing deployment down.